RekhaSrinivas/profile/trade/README.md

 commodity\_factor

-For Exiobase processing into SQL, we're using Spark on a linux VM to avoid higher expenses using Databricks.
-Spark is the data processing program that databricks provides, but since you can't control the costs, for now it's best to use directly on linux to be safe.
-[Private doc](https://docs.google.com/document/d/1gNsPJmC8_Et3dwd1Kgg0weOSbFC3vPQ3E-S9M_ttg2k/edit?usp=sharing) and [.env for testing](https://colab.research.google.com/drive/1TgA9FJzhhue74Bgf-MJoOAKSBrzpiyss?usp=sharing)

 Also see [Open CEDA](https://watershed.com/solutions/ceda)

 [Stanford's Cornerstone Sustainability Data Initiative](https://cornerstonedata.org) - Collaboration on USEEIO and Open CEDA, the world’s two most widely used models for Scope 3 (value chain) carbon accounting and policy research.
 [GitHub](https://github.com/cornerstone-data)